AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 In Reports page, click Email subscription adjacent to Add button at the upper-right corner of the page.
 Reports subscription page appears.

-Start typing the report name in the&nbsp;Reports&nbsp;field to select the report name from the drop-down list.
-Choose the frequency of e-mail as daily, weekly, monthly as per your choice, add the subject of the email and click&nbsp;Add&nbsp;to subscribe.
+Start typing the report name in the Reports field to select the report name from the drop-down list.
+Choose the frequency of e-mail as daily, weekly, monthly as per your choice, add the subject of the email and click Add to subscribe.

-Click&nbsp;Edit&nbsp;to modify the subscription.
+Click Edit to modify the subscription.
 Click Remove to delete the subscription.